hashicorp/terraform-provider-aws/website/docs/r/lambda_function_url.html.markdown

 # Resource: aws_lambda_function_url

-Creates a Lambda function URL.
-Creates a https url that points to the specified Lambda function alias or the latest version.
+Creates a Lambda function URL, an HTTPS URL that points to the specified Lambda function alias or the latest version.

 A function URL is a dedicated HTTP(S) endpoint for your function.
 For information about Lambda function url, see [CreateFunctionUrlConfig][1] in the API docs.